Equine herpesvirus 9

-Equine alphaherpesvirus 9 (EHV-9) is a species of virus in the genus Varicellovirus, subfamily Alphaherpesvirinae, family Herpesviridae, and order Herpesvirales.
+Equine herpesvirus 9 (EHV-9) is a species of virus in the genus Varicellovirus, subfamily Alphaherpesvirinae, family Orthoherpesviridae, and order Herpesvirales.
 It was first isolated from a case of epizootic encephalitis in a herd of Thomson's gazelle (Gazella thomsoni) in 1993.
 Fatal encephalitis was reported from Thomson's gazelle, giraffe, and polar bear in natural infections.
 The virus was reported in an aborted Persian onager and a polar bear.